wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 dispatch(loginSlice.actions.userLoggedIn(email))
 ```

-...and `email` passed to `userLoggedIn` can be accessed `action.payload` in the reducer.
+...and `email` passed to `userLoggedIn` can be accessed with `action.payload` in the reducer.
 How cool is that?
 Action types are generated using the slice name and the key in the reducers object.
-So for this example, you'll see `login/userLoggedIn` in your Dev Tools. [^2]
+So for this example, you'll see `login/userLoggedIn` in your Dev Tools[^2].

 ## Mutating the state

 RTK uses a package called [Immer](https://github.com/immerjs/immer) which allows you to write mutations and still have an immutable state!
-So as an alternative to returning a new state, we can also do this:
+So as an alternative to returning copy of the state, we can also do this:

 ```js